 There is a popular opinion, that during researches investors would rely less on investment analysts.
 Some expect major changes in investment research market, as investors would need more data for support of AI and Machine Learning technologies.
 On conducting researches, portfolio managers would rely less on investment analysts and more on internal solutions, data suppliers and solutions suppliers.

-Artificial Intelligence in Commercial Banking

 As for commercial banking, the status of AI integration highly depends on bank size.
 All over the globe major financial players have been developing solutions based on Artificial Intelligence for the last 60 years with the various levels of success.
 The situation has been especially progressive for the last 10 years.
 In general, over 70% of large global banks studied and have implemented AI for front-office or back-office functions.